 When red lights and traffic signals are not functional at intersections due to power-outages, poor upkeep, or lack of warning signs, a rise in the number of broadsides is a natural consequence.
 In cases such as this, State, County, and City officials are supposed to set up hasty safety arrangements.
-For example, in cases of a faulty traffic light, parking enforcement officers and traffic cops will work hand in hand to cordon off the area and clear the traffic lanes of obstructions.
+For example, in a faulty traffic light, parking enforcement officers and traffic cops will work hand in hand to cordon off the area and clear the traffic lanes of obstructions.
 Police will undoubtedly direct the traffic until the glitches are finally repaired, or a temporary way to flow traffic exists.

 Yes, Calfornia and most municipal corporations indeed mandate drivers to act reasonably when traffic lights are out of service at an intersection.
 So, in that case, vehicle operators approaching the intersection need to come to a complete stop and only proceed when it is safe.
-But sometimes the signals are malfunctioning, and they direct all lanes of traffic with a green light, for example.
+Sometimes, the signals are malfunctioning, and they direct all lanes of traffic with a green light, for example.
 So now, all four lanes of traffic cross paths as they continue into the controlled crossing.

 How Can a Lawyer Help Prove Liability in Los Angeles T-Bone Accidents?

-Forensics could reveal debris fields, and show the direction of the vehicle's travel at impact.
+Forensics could reveal debris fields and show the direction of the vehicle's travel at impact.
 Also, gouges, yaw marks, and impact marks on curbs, power poles, guardrails, or other structures can show evidence of evasive action and attentiveness.
 Our experienced and knowledgeable T bone car accident firm has significant experience helping victims of T-bone wrecks.

 Don't count on the police to find the right person liable for the accident.
 True, sometimes the other motorist is obviously at fault for your crash.
 But most of the time, the person who caused the collision will assert that he or she had the signal or the right of way in their favor.
 So even calling the cops to the scene won't prove much, and it can sometimes hurt you if you say the wrong thing to the investigating officer or fire department.

 TIP: Attempt to obtain contact info from any percipient or eyewitnesses.
-Use your smartphone to snap photographic images of the accident scene and damage to the vehicles and people involved.
+Use your smartphone to snap photographic images of the accident scene and damage the vehicles and people involved.
 And never say it was your fault!

 To recap, the risks of death or severe injuries in T-bone side-impact accidents are statistically more significant than other roadway accidents.
 For example, when someone gets hit in their rear bumper, the vehicle occupants have a cushion of steel and crumple zones like a trunk.
-And if you have a rear-engined the vehicle, you also have that additional barrier to provide protection.
-However, in a side impact, you don't have all that protection.
+And if you have a rear-engined vehicle, you also have that additional barrier to provide protection.
+However, in a broadside impact, you don't have all that protection.
 All you have is a metal door and windows in that case.
 So don’t hesitate to contact us for a free case consultation at any time of day or night, 24-7, and discover your rights at (213) 596-9642.